robiebab/dimmy/README.md

 # Discover the Future of Smart Lighting with dimmy by The Dimming Company

-Transform the way you control your home’s lighting with dimmy, the innovative Homey app designed to give you unprecedented control over your lights.
-Whether you’re looking to set the perfect ambiance for a cozy evening or gradually wake up to a soft, warm glow, dimmy has you covered.
+Revolutionize the way you control your home’s lighting with Dimmy, the innovative Homey app that puts unparalleled power at your fingertips.
+Whether you want to create the perfect ambiance for a cozy evening or wake up gently to a soft, warm glow, Dimmy makes it effortless.

+We created Dimmy because not all apps support dimming with duration, and we wanted to fill that gap.
+In addition to standard dimming, we’ve added exciting new variations that we believe bring a cool, fresh touch to lighting control.
+If you have ideas or suggestions for further improvements, feel free to reach out—we’d love to hear from you!

-## Key Features:
+## Available Features:

 - **Smooth Dimming with Precision Control:**
   With dimmy, you can easily set custom dimming durations, allowing your lights to transition smoothly from bright to dim or vice versa.
 Whether it’s a gradual fade-out before bedtime or a soft, gentle increase in brightness to start your day, dimmy gives you the power to control it all.